mcmah309/rust_core/lib/src/option/README.md

 ### Early Return Key Notation
 Option also supports "Early Return Key Notation" (ERKN), which is a derivative of "Do Notation".
-It allows a function to return early if the value is `None`, otherwise the `Some` value of the option can be used without needing to unwrap or typecheck.
+It allows a function to return early if the value is `None`, and otherwise safely access the inner value directly without needing to unwrap or typecheck.
 ```dart
 Option<int> intNone() => const None();
 Option<double> earlyReturn(int val) => Option(($) { // Early Return Key